marcw/marc.weistroff.net/cv.rst

 I am in charge of developing and maintaining `SensioLabs Connect`_ and other products which are in the process of being launched.

-I'm under the direct responsability and in close collaboration with Fabien Potencier, CEO of SensioLabs and lead developer of the Symfony framework and components.
+I'm under the direct responsibility and in close collaboration with Fabien Potencier, CEO of SensioLabs and lead developer of the Symfony framework and components.